Featured

 1. Make professional connections

-Getting involved with groups like the National Student Nurse Association (NSNA) provides educational resources, leadership opportunities, and career guidance.
+Getting involved with groups like the National Student Nurses’ Association (NSNA) provides educational resources, leadership opportunities, and career guidance.
 Participation in the national group includes membership at both the state and local levels.
-This connection to the NSNA's expansive network of members offers students a great opportunity to make professional connections when embarking on their career after graduation.
+Connecting to the NSNA’s expansive network of members offers students a great opportunity to make professional connections when embarking on their career after graduation.

-Coto didn't wait long to get involved once she started her education.
-“As soon as I learned about the NSNA and all the benefits they offered students, I knew immediately I wanted to sign up."
+Coto didn’t wait long to get involved once she started her education.
+“As soon as I learned about the NSNA and all the benefits they offered students, I knew immediately I wanted to sign up,” Coto said.
 She discovered that NSNA also mentors the professional development of future registered nurses, provides discounts on school supplies and shares notifications on available nursing scholarships.
-“It really changes a student’s life.” she said.
+“It really changes a student’s life,” she said.

 2. Gain real-world experience

-Getting involved in your community is a great way to make real-world connections when you're just starting out in your career.
-It will also show prospective employers that you take initiative when it comes to your work — being ready to volunteer your services to help others.
+Getting involved in your community is a great way to make real-world connections when you’re just starting out in your career.
+Being ready to volunteer your services to help others will also show prospective employers that you take initiative when it comes to your work.

 As her nursing college experience progressed, Coto got involved with the Houston Department of Health and Human Services.
-She took part in a program where students interacted with people in the community who suffered from chronic health conditions.
+She took part in a program where students interacted with people in the community who had chronic health conditions.

-“I helped a group of 15 women who each suffered from some type of diabetes,” said Coto.
+“I helped a group of 15 women who each suffered from some type of diabetes,” Coto said.
 “We would meet with them and discuss steps they could take to not only improve their physical health, but their emotional and spiritual health as well.”

 Coto credits her professors with sharing this option for getting involved in the community.
 “It’s very awesome that there is that opportunity to give back,” she said.
 “And my experiences with the department really helped to prepare me for the realities of nursing.”